mozilla/wp-web-push/wp-web-push/readme.txt

 == Changelog ==
 = 0.0.4 =
-* Improved admin interface
+* Improved admin interface.
-* Support coexistance with other plugins using Service Workers
+* Support coexistance with other plugins using Service Workers.

 = 0.0.3 =
 * Show graph for notification statistics in the WordPress Dashboard.